Rocket caught, then dropped by helicopter in New Zealand test - NewsBreak

 On Tuesday, the Electron rocket was launched in the morning and sent 34 satellites into orbit before the main booster section began falling to Earth.
 Its descent was slowed to about 10 meters (33 feet) per second by a parachute.

 That’s when the helicopter crew sprang into action, dangling a long line with a hook below the helicopter to snag the booster’s parachute lines.
-The crew caught the rocket but the load on the helicopter exceeded the parameters from tests and simulations, so they jettisoned it again.Supreme Court that rarely leaks does so now
+The crew caught the rocket but the load on the helicopter exceeded the parameters from tests and simulations, so they jettisoned it again.Mom demands answers in death of son during Navy ‘Hell Week’

 The roller coaster of emotions was caught in a livestream of the event, with people at mission control cheering and clapping as the rocket was caught, only to let out a collective gasp and sigh about 20 seconds later.